nirazul/google-apps-script-template/README.md

    gulp scaffold --project-dir="projects/example" --script-id="{scriptId}"

 1. You're ready to go!
 You can build or watch a project or execute a sub task (see next section).
-   These are most common tasks you will likely use:
+   These are the most common tasks you will likely use:
    ```bash

    # Build a project: